fmethot/kubee/local-dev-with-kube.md

-# Centos guide to have bitnami kafka helm chart running locally using minikube
+# Setup bitnami kafka charts on Centos using minikube.

+## Minikube

-# Setup minikube
+### Setup minikube
 Follow instruction to setup minikube https://kubernetes.io/docs/tasks/tools/install-minikube/

 For CentOs, this has proven use-full: https://www.poftut.com/use-virt-manager-libvirt-normal-user-without-root-privileges-without-asking-password/

-# Prepare minikube persistent volume folder
+### Prepare minikube persistent volume folder
-By default, all minikube vm data goes in ~/.minikube/ folder This include all the Dynamically created Persistence Volume created by Kafka.
+By default, all minikube vm data goes in ~/.minikube/ directory This include all the Dynamically created Persistence Volume created by Kafka.
-If you want minikube data to be stored at a different location, this includes disk space that will be dynamically provisionned for Kafka, set minikube home  to that folder:
+If you want minikube data to be stored at a different location, this includes disk space that will be dynamically provisionned for Kafka, set minikube home a different directory:
 ```
-export MINIKUBE_HOME=<local host path>   ex: /data/minikube
+export MINIKUBE_HOME=<local/path>   ex: /data/minikube
 ```

-# Start minikube
+### Start minikube
 This start minikube with kvm virtualization,
-It will use upto 48Gi from the host,
+It will use up to 48Gi from the host,
+It will use up to 16 cpus from the host
-Allocate a 400GB disk from within the path pointed by $MINIKUBE_HOME
+Allocate a ~400GB disk from within the path pointed by $MINIKUBE_HOME

 minikube start
   --driver=kvm2 \